20/15 vision: Better or worse than 20/20?

 Generally, 20/8 vision represents the height of visual sharpness, while 20/40 normally is the cutoff point for obtaining a driver’s license without vision restrictions.

-Pro baseball players and 20/15 vision
+Pro baseball players

 Most professional baseball players have vision that’s better than 20/15, although in many cases, their vision has been improved with contact lenses or corrective surgery.
 Why would they want or need such sharp vision?
 Because it takes excellent vision for an elite player to keep his eye on a fast-moving baseball, then swing his bat and make contact with the ball.